it3xl/git-repo-sync/README.md

 So, you can synchronize branches that have special prefixes only.<br/>
 You could configure these prefixes in [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) configuration file.<br/>
-What's important, these prefixes are related to correspondent *synchronization strategies*.
+What's important, these prefixes are related to correspondent *conflict solving strategies*.

 ## Conflict Solving Strategies

 ### The Victim Strategy

 By default all branches are synced under this strategy.<br/>
-You can do whatever you want with such branches from both remote sides (repositories).<br/>
+You can do whatever you want with such branches from both sides (repositories).<br/>
 In case of commit conflicts, any newest commit will win.<br/>
 You can relocate branches to any position, delete and move them back in history if you run **git-repo-sync** regularly.<br/>